 Unfortunately, it is not possible to issue EV certificate for Assumed name (Trade name or DBA) only.

-To include DBA name along with legal company name to the green bar, Comodo Certificate Authority (now Sectigo CA) must verify it through one of the following sources:
+To include DBA name along with legal company name to the certificate details, Comodo Certificate Authority (now Sectigo CA) must verify it through one of the following sources:

 - Government database;